-The 2020 year was a challenging one for everyone but the College community can be proud of the outcomes that have been achieved.
+The 2021 year was a challenging one for everyone but the College community can be proud of the outcomes that have been achieved.
 The College Board and Leadership Group has the data and tools to diagnose both strengths and areas of opportunity.

-The focus for 2021 will be to:
+The focus for 2022 will be to:

-- Continue to build a culture of Child Safety - Continue to maintain strong stakeholder feedback and engagement - Improve student perceptions of classroom climate - > Continue to create career pathways for staff - Maintain high levels of engagement with industry partners seda.vic.edu.au
+- Continue to build a culture of Child Safety - Continue to maintain strong stakeholder feedback and engagement - Improve student perceptions of classroom climate - > Continue to create career pathways for staff - Maintain high levels of engagement with industry partners

 The College has clear measures of stakeholder engagement, including for parents, students and staff.
 As we move into our second strategic plan we are well placed to continue to achieve our goals.
-From a financial perspective, throughout 2020, the College extended the base formed in 2019.
+From a financial perspective, throughout 2021, the College extended the base formed in 2020.